Oxygen firebreak: Home oxygen fires

 Oxygen is not flammable, but when it is present in increased concentrations it will enable fires to start much more easily.
 Once a fire has started, if supplemental oxygen is present it will burn more fiercely, based on the principle of the fire triangle.
 Materials that do not burn in ambient air may burn when there is a greater concentration of oxygen present than there is in air.

 Most home oxygen fires are caused by patients smoking whilst using medical oxygen.
+Other sources of naked flames, such as gas flames and birthday candles, can also pose a risk.
 Despite the inherent dangers, researchers estimate that between 10 and 50 per cent of home oxygen patients continue to smoke.
-Other sources of naked flames, such as gas flames and birthday candles, can also pose a risk.

-Once a fire has started in the patient's nasal cannula it will track back towards the oxygen source and if not stopped may lead to a ‘whole house’ fire.
+Once a fire has started in the patient's nasal cannula it will track back towards the oxygen source and if not stopped may lead to a 'whole house' fire.
 Whole house fires are directly correlated with single or even multiple deaths.
-According to the US National Fire Protection Association (NFPA), 25% of oxygen fires get beyond the immediate surrounding area to become ‘whole house’ fires.
+According to the US National Fire Protection Association (NFPA), 25% of oxygen fires get beyond the immediate surrounding area to become 'whole house' fires.

 While an oxygen firebreak / thermal fuse cannot stop the initial ignition, it can limit the potential for whole house fires, more serious injury and death.
 Firebreaks / thermal fuses can also buy more time for a patient and other individuals in the building to escape, and limit the material cost of fire damage.